gitjeff05/jupyterlab-minimalist-image/README.md

 A good way to create consistent, portable and isolated environments is containerization.
 Containers can be preconfigured with packages and software installed.
 They are efficient and can be shared easily.

-The solutions discussed and implemented here will focus on containerization as opposed to environment managers like [Anaconda](https://www.anaconda.com/) or [Virtualenv](https://virtualenv.pypa.io/en/latest/#).
+The solutions discussed here focus on containerization as opposed to environment managers like [Anaconda](https://www.anaconda.com/) or [Virtualenv](https://virtualenv.pypa.io/en/latest/#).

 For a more in-depth rundown of containers, consider reading some good introductions by [NetApp](https://www.netapp.com/us/info/what-are-containers.aspx) and [Google](https://cloud.google.com/containers) and [Docker](https://www.docker.com/resources/what-container).